mark3982/water.rs/README.md

 The `recv` and `send` calls are asynchronous and will not block but can fail.
 The failure is actually a feature.
 The `send` can have a partial failure where certain endpoints were not able to recieve because there message queue reached it's limit.
 A queue reaching its limits can be caused by the endpoint not being read enough or an overload situation in which it is impossible to read it fast enough which depends entirely on the situation.

-The `recvorblock` and `sendorblock` calls are synchronous and will block until success or timeout.
-The  `sendorblock` call can partially fail if a timeout is reached and one or more endpoints may not have recieved the message because of their queues reaching limits.
+The `recvorblock` call is synchronous and will block until success or timeout.

 Limits
 ===